Overland Travel in Asia

-Non-fiction, fiction, travel memoirs and guidebooks, this overview of books on Japan will help you get started to prepare for your journey.
+Non-fiction, Japanese literature, travel memoirs, guidebooks and other books on Japan will help you get started to prepare for your journey.

 “Broken-down sections first attract tourists off the beaten track, then the inevitable hawkers, then the renovators and safety consultants who often strip away much of the historical charm along with … Read more

 Mongolia’s most important celebration, the Nadaam Festival is a summer event held throughout the summer and in every corner of Mongolia.

 The easiest way to get your overland car from South Korea or Japan to northern Asia is a ferry crossing to Russia.
 Here’s how to do it.

 A two-week road trip in the Gobi Desert: vast and empty but with fascinating landscapes and hidden ‘treats’, a monastery and rock carvings.

 Prepare your overland journey to Northern Asia: schedules, roadmaps, and guidebooks for Central Asia (Stan countries), Russia, and Mongolia.